varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Units: bool
 	* Default: on

 Restart child process automatically if it dies.
+This is not related to restarts in VCL.

 .. _ref_param_ban_dups: